 Partial dentures are created out of a metal and acrylic composition or completely out of acrylic.
 A patient’s specific needs and anatomy dictate the design of the partial denture and every effort is made to construct a self-cleansing partial denture that preserves the remaining teeth and oral tissues.

 Drs.
-Braga, Peroutka, Malek, Swingdorf or Gerber will design your partial denture so that the chewing forces are evenly distributed over the entire surface of the remaining teeth and soft tissues.
+Peroutka, Gerber, Malek, Swingdorf or Francke will design your partial denture so that the chewing forces are evenly distributed over the entire surface of the remaining teeth and soft tissues.
 Changes to your remaining teeth may be recommended to help equalize these forces.

 Metal partials are generally preferred as they are structurally superior.
 They are thinner and more hygienic than an acrylic partial.
 Acrylic partials are typically used as a transitional or temporary partial.
 Drs.
-Braga, Peroutka, Malek, Swingdorf or Gerber will consult with you to determine the appropriate partial for your situation.
+Peroutka, Gerber, Malek, Swingdorf or Francke will consult with you to determine the appropriate partial for your situation.